 Coping and support

-- Put blame on hold.
-Don't jump to the conclusion that your partner has been unfaithful to you.
+- Hold off placing blame.
+Don't assume that your partner has been unfaithful to you.
 One (or both) of you may have been infected by a past partner.

-- Be candid with health care workers.
-Their job is not to judge you, but to stop STIs from spreading.
-Anything you tell them remains confidential.
+- Be honest with health care workers.
+Their job is not to judge you, but to provide treatment and stop STIs from spreading.
+Anything you tell them stays confidential.

 Preparing for your appointment

 The doctor's office is one place where you have to provide details of your sexual experience so that you can get the right care.

 If you feel nervous about this topic, think about writing your experiences down.
 You can share this with your health care professional before or at your appointment.